strawify/osu-web/README.md

 # osu!web
-Rewritten version of [webosu](https://github.com/111116/webosu) & Rhythm game where players click circles following rhythm of the music & Scoring and judgement rules differ from official versions.
+Rhythm game where players click circles following rhythm of the music & Scoring and judgement rules differ from official versions.
 Some music might not be perfectly syncing.
 Modes other than osu! (std) are **unsupported**.
 Note: This is an unofficial implementation of [osu!](https://osu.ppy.sh).

 # Screenshots